 An age-old question — see what I did there? — among APBRmetricians is trying to understand how aging affects players.
 Consider this post my first contribution to the discussion.

-I calculated the distance metric that I introduced in a recent post for the 10,000 or so player seasons since the 3-pt shot was instituted.
+I calculated the that I introduced in a recent post for the 10,000 or so player seasons since the 3-pt shot was instituted.
 I then divided these seasons into four groups by age, as follows:

 - "very young" (18-21)

 - "old" (30+)